 - 1984–1986: This tenure became popular in surrogacy history due to the famous case of “Baby M.” involving a traditional surrogacy.

 In 1984, the childless couple William and Elizabeth Stern had hired Mary Beth Whitehead to be the surrogate mother.
 The couple agreed to compensate $ 10,000 to carry out artificial insemination process using Whitehead’s eggs.
 Whitehead became the biological mother of the child but as it came closer to the birth date, Whitehead decided to void the contract and took custody of baby Melissa Stern (“Baby M.”).
 This has seen a long custody battle in 1986 and the court finally concluded that there is a conflict between surrogacy contracts and state public policy.
 It finally permitted voluntary surrogacy and the contracts however allowed to be created, but cannot be legally supported.
 In the “Baby M.” case, the Sterns were allowed to keep custody of the child, but Whitehead was granted visiting privileges.
-This case made many surrogacy professionals to begin a gradual shift towards gestational surrogacy to avoid legal tangles.
+This case made many surrogacy professionals begin a gradual shift towards gestational surrogacy to avoid legal tangles.

 - 1985: Parallel to the highly focused “Baby M.” case, the gestational surrogacy also paved its way as the first successful gestational surrogacy was completed this year.
-The traditional surrogacy and surrogacy in general became highly restricted in the states in the next 30 years.
-The law and legislators significantly shifted towards the ways to safeguard the parental rights in surrogacy for the intended parents, usually through a pre-birth or post-birth parentage order.
+The traditional surrogacy and surrogacy, in general, became highly restricted in the states in the next 30 years.
+The law and legislators significantly shifted towards the ways to safeguard parental rights in surrogacy for the intended parents, usually through a pre-birth or post-birth parentage order.
 This has popularized many prominent surrogacy centers and experienced surrogacy professionals, to help both intended parents and prospective surrogates towards the process.

 - 2004–2008: In the United States, almost 5,000 children were born via surrogacy.

 The recent years have seen making and breaking of many surrogacy records.
-In 2011, the oldest even surrogate mother in her age of 61 years successfully carried her own grandchild.
+In 2011, the oldest even surrogate mother at the age of 61 years successfully carried her own grandchild.
 The advent of science has always been a companion to the surrogacy process in the long journey since it started from before the late twentieth century.
-The use of advanced medicines and several types of surrogacy technique made it easier for the intended parents and the surrogate mothers to opt for this where intended parents can complete their family and the surrogates can help to change their lives forever.
+The use of advanced medicines and several types of surrogacy techniques made it easier for the intended parents and the surrogate mothers to opt for this where intended parents can complete their family and surrogates can help to change their lives forever.
 The history of surrogacy and the journey so far shows us the light that we can surely expect more positivity towards surrogacy in the future.

 Ravi Sharma is the director at ARTbaby Global (ARThealthcare).
 And a successful pharmacist and a marketer.
 He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).